Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Stimulated Raman microscopy setup

 Following interaction with the sample, the Raman pump and Stokes beams are collected by the second MO 50$\times$.
 The Stokes beam is then separated from the Raman pump using a combination of a dichroic mirror (DM, Thorlabs DMSP1020B) and a long-pass filter (LPF, Thorlabs FELH1000) and directed onto a custom-built photodetector (InGaAs PD), adapted from the design of Ref.~\cite{Casacio2021}.
 The detector uses an InGaAs PIN Hamamatsu G10899-003K photodiode with a measured quantum efficiency of 97~\%.
 The detector is resonantly tuned to amplify signals at the 19.3~MHz modulation frequency.
 The SRS signal is acquired using a digital lock-in amplifier implemented on the Moku:Lab platform (MOKU, Liquid Instruments), with a 12-bit vertical resolution, and detection bandwidth of 2 kHz around the demodulation frequency achieving low-noise signal recovery.
 In addition, the Moku:Lab is used to generate the 19.3~MHz drive signal for the EOM, which enables precise amplitude modulation of the pump beam for SRS detection.
-For synchronization between the XYZ scanning stage and data acquisition, we implement a custom-made Python script, achieving a scan rate of 15 data points per second.
+For synchronization between the XYZ scanning stage and the data acquisition, we implement a custom Python-based control script, achieving a scan rate of 15 data points per second.
 While sufficient for proof-of-concept measurements, this rate is modest compared to commercial high-speed SRS systems.
-The limitation arises from the inherent speed constraints of our mechanical scanning stage, which are slower than resonant scanners or galvo mirrors, and from potential bottlenecks in data transfer and storage associated with our Python-based acquisition.
+The Moku acquisition window, consisting of 1024 points, corresponds to approximately $\sim$10~ms. Therefore, the limitation arises primarily from the need to synchronize data acquisition with stage positioning, with the dwell time per pixel ($\sim$66~ms) being largely dominated by communication and data handling overhead in the Python-based acquisition framework.